Brooke Elby: Club career

 She previously played for the Boston Breakers and Melbourne Victory of the Australian W-League.
 Elby was a member of the Boston Breakers when they folded in January, 2018.
 She was selected by the Utah Royals FC in the Boston Breakers Dispersal Draft.
 On June 18, 2018, Elby was traded to the Chicago Red Stars.
 On December 16, 2019, Elby announced her retirement from professional soccer.

 NWSL Players Association

 In 2019, Elby was elected president of the National Women's Soccer League Players Association (NWSLPA), succeeding Yael Averbuch.
-Following her retirement from professional soccer, Elby will assume the role of co-executive director at the NWSLPA.
+Following her retirement from professional soccer, Elby assumed the role of co-executive director at the NWSLPA.
+In April 2021, Meghann Burke succeeded Elby as NWSLPA executive director.